Shockwave (comics): Fictional character biography

-He recently appeared in Brand New Day as one of the villains in the Bar With No Name.
+He later appeared in Brand New Day as one of the villains in the Bar With No Name.

-During the "Secret Invasion" storyline, Shockwave is one of the villains incarcerated in The Raft when the Skrulls strike.
-He is one among many supervillains who rejoined The Hood's crime syndicate and attacked an invading Skrull force.
+During the "Secret Invasion" storyline, Shockwave is one of the villains incarcerated in the Raft when the Skrulls attack.
+He later joins the Hood's crime syndicate and helps attack an invading Skrull force.
+Shockwave makes further appearances as part of the Hood's gang in the "Dark Reign" and "Siege" storylines.

-During the "Dark Reign" storyline, Quasimodo analyzed the information on Shockwave for Norman Osborn.
-He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.
-The gang was then sent on a mission to kill Tony Stark, promised mountains of gold bars from Norman Osborn as reward for the first one who does.
-Shockwave is able to locate Tony in Bayeux, France but is incapacitated at close range.

-He was seen during the Siege of Asgard as part of the Hood crime syndicate.

-During the "Avengers: Standoff!" storyline, Shockwave was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the "Avengers: Standoff!" storyline, Shockwave appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-During the "Search for Tony Stark" arc, Shockwave is seen as a member of Hood's gang as they attack Castle Doom.
-He and Rampage held Doctor Doom's arms as Wrecker works to break open his Iron Man armor.

 Shockwave is part of a group of Shang-Chi's enemies that includes Razor Fist, Shen Kuei, Death-Hand, Shadow Stalker, Tiger-Claw and led by Shang-Chi's adoptive brother Midnight Sun that ambushes the Master of Kung Fu and Domino while the two are on a date in Hong Kong.
 Shockwave is defeated after one of his shocks aimed for Domino misses and hits Shadow-Stalker, whose flail is deflected off of a serving tray thrown by Domino and hits Shockwave in the face, knocking him out.
 After the fight, Shang-Chi warns the group to retreat and forget the ambush ever took place or to face further attacks from Domino.